Docker Compose Secrets: What Works, What Doesn't, and Secure Alternatives

 • Use Swarm secrets when you need strong security guarantees inside Docker itself.

-• Use Compose secret files for local dev / small self-hosted setups, and protect them like any sensitive file.
+• Use Compose secret files for local dev and small self-hosted setups, and protect them like any sensitive file.

 Benefits (and what they depend on)